ldsands/UsefulCodeSnippets/OtherSoftware/Linux/EndeavourOS.md

     - [Flatpak](https://www.flatpak.org/) [(and enable Flathub)](https://flathub.org/home)
     - [Enpass](https://www.enpass.io/) (my preferred password manager)
     - [pCloud](https://www.pcloud.com/) (my preferred cloud syncing platform/application)
+        - install the AppImage file from their website
     - [Microsoft Edge (Beta)](https://www.microsoftedgeinsider.com/en-us/download/beta) (my preferred web browser)
     - [Visual Studio Code](https://code.visualstudio.com/docs/setup/linux#_rhel-fedora-and-centos-based-distributions) (my preferred text editor and IDE)
         - I also install the [VSCode Projects Runner for KRunner](https://github.com/alex1701c/krunner-vscodeprojects) plugin for KRunner which allows you to open VSCode projects directly from KRunner.
 You also need to set up the [Project Manager](https://github.com/alefragnani/vscode-project-manager) extension to use it.
 You may have to reboot to have it start working after the installation.